innodatalabs/ilabs.s3util/README.md

 Inspired by https://github.com/novemberfiveco/s3pypi

 ATTENTION!
-Not very secure method, as we use unencrypted HTTP connection and no authentication.
-Protection is all in the "secret" bucket name.
+Not very secure method, as we use no authentication.
+All protection is in the "secret" bucket key prefix.

 ## Requirements